 Their influence was profound and helped propel the museum and archives on a course that continues today.
 The holdings of the museum and archives have expanded greatly since those early days but the spirit of the Wells brothers still guides the staff in daily decision-making.

 Since 1958, the Museum has moved several times.
-The current configuration has the Museum housed in the City’s former City Hall building while the object storage and Chilliwack Archives are housed in a municipally owned structure three blocks from the museum.
+The current configuration has the Museum housed in the City’s former City Hall building while the object storage and Chilliwack Archives are housed in a municipally-owned structure three blocks from the museum.
 The Museum and Archives are governed by the Chilliwack Museum and Historical Society.
-The Board of Trustees are elected at a yearly annual general meeting.
+The Board of Directors are elected at a yearly annual general meeting.
+A member of the Chilliwack Museum and Historical Society is eligible for election to the Board after 90 days of membership in good standing.